fuul-protocol/protocol-contracts/docs/index.md

 - `amount` must be greater than zero.
 - Only admins can remove.
-- Budget remove cooldown period has to be completed._
+- Must be within the Budget removal window.
+- Currency must be the address zero (nativa token) or ERC20._

 ### removeNFTBudget